Taipei Introduction Walking Tour (Self Guided), Taipei

 2) Liberty Square

-Liberty Square regularly serves as the site of mass gatherings in Taiwan.
-It is the scene for red-carpet ceremonies when Taiwan's president greets foreign dignitaries.
-Crowds gather at the square throughout the year for outdoor festivals and concerts.
-The Taipei Lantern Festival regularly takes place on the square.
-On many days students, athletes and soldiers may be seen at the square, working on drills and dance routines.
-The National Theater and Concert Hall host over 800 events every year and provide iconic backdrops for events on the square.
+Liberty Square frequently hosts large gatherings in Taiwan and is often used for grand events, including red-carpet ceremonies where the Taiwanese president welcomes foreign dignitaries.
+The square sees a continuous influx of crowds throughout the year, drawn by outdoor festivals and concerts.
+The Taipei Lantern Festival is a regular occurrence on the square.
+On many days, you can observe students, athletes, and soldiers at the square, engaging in drills and dance routines.
+The National Theater and Concert Hall, located adjacent to the square, collectively host over 800 events each year and serve as iconic backdrops for square events.

-The ponds and parks surrounding the memorial and cultural centers feature well-maintained lawns, trees, and pathways.
-The ponds are filled with colorful koi traditionally found in gardens in East Asia.
-The parks regularly play host to quieter forms of public activity, such as Go games and taekwondo, Tai Chi and other martial arts practices.
-Holiday marching band and drum and bugle corps concerts, honor guard drill shows and traditional Chinese dances are also held within the grounds.
+The ponds and parks surrounding the memorial and cultural centers are beautifully landscaped with well-maintained lawns, trees, and pathways.
+The ponds are inhabited by colorful koi fish, a common feature in East Asian gardens.
+These parks are often used for quieter forms of public activities, such as games of Go, taekwondo, Tai Chi, and other martial arts practices.
+Additionally, the grounds are utilized for holiday marching band performances, drum and bugle corps concerts, honor guard drill shows, and traditional Chinese dances.

 3) Taipei Guest House